Combine a visit to a typical 17th Century Canal house and the Biblical museum

 The museum is a 20 minute walk from Amsterdam Central Station

 - The free audiotour is offered in English and Dutch

 - The Biblical museum is not entirely accessible for wheelchairs.
-When you would like to visit the Biblical museum with a wheelchair, please send an e-mail beforehand to: email@example.com
+If you would like to visit the Biblical museum with a wheelchair, please send an e-mail beforehand to: firstname.lastname@example.org

 - The Cromhouthouse and the Biblical museum are located in the same building.
 The Cromhouthouse is the largest part of the building.
 The Biblical museum is situated in the attic

 - This ticket gives you entrance to two museums!